JordanRL/Fermat/docs/getting-started/using-factories.md

 If no `$scale` is given, then the value is returned with a scale of 100.
 If a scale of 100 or less is requested, then the instance is constructed from the `Numbers::PI` constant.
 If a scale of greater than 100 is requested, then a call is made to `ConstantProvider::makePi()` which computes digits of pi using the most efficient computational method currently available.

-!!! warning "Scale Must Be Positive"
+!!! fail "Scale Must Be Positive"
     If a scale of less than 1 is requested, an exception of type `Samsara\Exceptions\UsageError\IntegrityConstraint` is thrown.

 !!! signature "Numbers::makeTau(?int $scale = null)"